aybiketazegul/Korean-English-pronoun-resolution/README.md

 ## Future Directions
 Possible extensions include:

-- Adding more detailed name–gender mappings based on available corpora.
+- Adding more detailed name, gender mappings based on available corpora.
 - Implementing a larger rule set for subject detection.
 - Incorporating a statistical or neural coreference model (e.g., via spaCy or transformers).
 - Expanding the dataset with more varied constructions.